The Brookside Strike: When Women Took the Picket Line

 Women Take the Line & the Camera Rolls (1973–74)

-With paychecks gone and arrests mounting, wives, mothers, and daughters formed the Brookside Women’s Club (BWC)on September 27.
+With paychecks halted and arrests mounting, approximately 100 wives, mothers, and daughters formed the Brookside Women’s Club (BWC) in September 1973 to support the strike and amplify their voices in the labor movement.
 They sang union hymns in the road, endured tear gas and nightsticks, and shamed troopers who hesitated to rough‑up grandmothers.

 Filmmaker Barbara Kopple arrived weeks later, her 16‑mm camera becoming both witness and shield.
 Violence still flared—dynamite at a tipple here, a deputy stabbed there—but the presence of a running lens often stayed itchy trigger fingers.
 By spring 1974 more than ninety arrests and forty documented acts of violence had hardened national opinion against Eastover and Duke Power.